Defending America at the Border

 Myth #5 Soldiers aren't trained for such missions

 Soldiers are ideally trained to guard remote areas of the border.
 All they need are a few days of orientation training and to learn some Spanish or French phrases they can shout into a bullhorn: "Stop, you cannot enter the United States here, go back!"
 They will not process arrestees, fill out paperwork, search houses, run checkpoints, appear in court, or conduct investigations.
-They will just confront people who they directly view invading the USA.
-They will insist that foreign intruders turn back or face arrest by the Border Patrol.
+They just confront people who they directly view invading the USA and insist that foreign intruders turn back or face arrest by the Border Patrol.

 This will prevent odd incidents like in 1997 when a marine on drug war duty near the border shot a local goat herder who had fired in his direction.
 Some suspect this young man was paid by drug dealers to provoke an incident in hopes of getting the marines removed.
 He succeeded, but didn't expect to die.
 The marines were there because the President had authorized their use after Army Generals refused.
 The Marine shooter was there on temporary duty and did not view the goat herder entering the USA illegally.
 The establishment of orientation training and strict rules of engagement can ensure that US troops have no contact with US citizens.

 Myth #6 Illegal immigration cannot be stopped